 Whilst working in finance and business and raising a family, making time for volunteering was always important to Maureen.
 Joining Braveheart in 2003 as a volunteer Health Mentor she was greatly impressed that by giving a few hours of time, she could support people working to improve their health

 Maureen says “I think Braveheart has a wonderful ethos, it’s all about encouraging people to help themselves and linking people in the community together.
 Good health is so important” Maureen took up the role of Support Worker in January 2007 and since then she has been really happy to play a part in Braveheart’s growth and development.
 In her free time, you’ll normally find her in a swing park or jumping in puddles with the grandkids!

 Eva joined Braveheart in February 2014 following on from University; achieving a 2:1 honors in Physical Activity and Health at Abertay University, Dundee.
-Eva’s interests are sport, keeping fit, and she loves to travel.
+Eva’s interests are the outdoors, keeping active, and she loves to travel.

 Along with Braveheart, Eva also works with Forth Valley Disability Sport leading on their ‘Get out Get Active’ project.
 With joining Braveheart, Eva hopes to increase opportunity for older adults to become physically and socially active, through walking, within their community and support individuals with varying needs.
 Furthermore, encourage everyone to access local paths and green space.

 Eva won Paths for All’s ‘Volunteer Manager of the Year’ award for Scotland, in 2017.